JGantts/jgantts-website-publisher/README.md

 ## Purpose

 This is my nodejs website publisher.
-I made it for myself; but I like writting flexible code so it should be useful for others with minimal modifications.
+I made it for myself; but I like writing flexible code so it should be useful for others with minimal modifications.

 LICENSE for both this publisher and the target website is GNU GPL v3.0;
 means do what you want excepting that, don't be a dolt, don't try to claim patents, and if you share it include your source and the diff and share under the same GNU GPL v3.0 license.

 The main intent is to publish a website.
-However I wanted smooth rollovers when publishig updates, so it launches a main process and four worker processes.
+However I wanted smooth rollovers when publishing updates, so it launches a main process and four worker processes.
 The main process receives all incoming requests and forwards them to a random worker process;
 in effect, making this a simple load balancer with four application servers.
 In addition, because HTTPS is desirable, the load balancer redirects all HTTP requests to HTTPS and also handles the SSL certs (see 'Security Considerations').